What happens to your recycling?

 Metal is sorted locally, then processed and made into new products.

-Aluminium cans are sent to Wales or Cheshire and melted down to produce new aluminium products such as cans.
+Aluminium cans are melted down to produce new aluminium products such as cans.
 Steel cans are sent to various UK plants ending up as new cans or other steel products, such as white goods and bicycles.

-Electricals including TVs, monitors and fridge/freezers are dismantled in Lewes.
+Electricals including TVs, monitors and fridge/freezers are dismantled into different materials.
 Cathode ray tubes and environmentally harmful gases are removed and the metals and plastics are recycled.

 Textiles and shoes